FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 are required, or some of them are only recommended.

 Trials are the only stimuli the SUT is expected to experience during the Search.

 {::comment}

-    [MB61]: Is there any aspect new to MLRS?
+    MB61: Is there any aspect new to MLRS?

-    [VP]: No, make clear.
+    VP: No, make clear.

-    [MK]: Yes, it is covered in detail in the following sections.
-The important part in this section, apart from quoting the original definition, is the discussion part, that sets the convention of how deviations from the original definition are captured in this document..
+    MK: Yes, it is covered in detail in the following sections.
+The important part in this section, apart from quoting the original definition, is the discussion part, that sets the convention of how deviations from the original definition are captured in this document.

 {:/comment}

 For the purposes of the MLRsearch Specification, it is allowed

 {::comment}

-    [MB62]: Not a normative language
+    MB62: Not a normative language

-    [VP]: Reformulate.
+    VP: Reformulate.

-    [MK]: ok. changed from ALLOWED to allowed. is anything else needed?
+    MK: ok. changed from ALLOWED to allowed. is anything else needed?
-    [MK]: Edited.
+    MK: Edited.

+    VP: I feel this is important.
+Not only as a notable deviation from RFC 2544, but also as an example of normative language usage.
+    Where RFC 2544 says you MUST do A or you CANNOT do B, MLRsearch may say there are specific conditions where you do not have to do A or can de B.
+    Med had few comments like "since there is exception, the requirement is not universal", and I say "there are clear conditions, the requirement is universal if the conditions are satisfied".

 {:/comment}